awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-pspnet-eng.md

 ### Related work

-Please introduce related work of this paper.
-Here, you need to list up or summarize strength and weakness of each work.

 Thanks to **Fully Convolutional Network for Semantic Segmentation[3]**, scene parsing and semantic segmentation achieve great progress inspired by replacing the fully-connected layer in classification.
 However, the major issue for FCN based models is lack of suitable strategy to utilize global scene category clues as shown in the first row of Fig. 1.

 To enlarge the receptive field of neural networks, **Multi-Scale Context Aggregation by Dilated Convolutions[4]** used dilated convolution which helps in increasing the receptive field.
 This dilated convolution layers are placed in the last two blocks of the backbone of proposed network.
 Figure 2. show how dilated convolution works differently from convolutions.
 We can see that the receptive field for dilated convolution is larger as compared to the standard convolution, hence much more context information.